 I came across this website a few weeks ago as I started researching the topic of

-hell, whether it's eternal torment or eternal
+hell, whether it's eternal torment or eternal destruction.

 Thank the Lord for your website.
 I will enjoy getting to meet you someday in eternity :) You helped change the way that I will now be sharing part of the Gospel to others.

-I felt a sense of relief when you addressed Revelation 20:10 because out of all past pro-Conditional Immortality articles I've read, you are the only one that addressed and succesfully explained it.
+I felt a sense of relief when you addressed Revelation 20:10 because out of all past pro-Conditional Immortality articles I've read, you are the only one that addressed and successfully explained it.
 Again thanks very much for your efforts.

 Fudge's book was pivotal in helping me understand this true doctrine.